JonathanCMitchell/speedChallenge/ReadMe.md

 Given ground_truth data in drive.json with [time, speed] wrapped in an array

-Two methods:
+Approaches:
 1) Nvidia Model: PilotNet based implementation that compares the differences between both images and sends that through a network and performs regression based on the image differences
 2) DeepVO: AlexNet like implementation that performs parallel convolutions on two images and them merges them later in the pipeline to extract special features between them

-* I grabbed the model from this paper: https://arxiv.org/pdf/1611.06069.pdf
+* I grabbed the DeepVO model from this paper: https://arxiv.org/pdf/1611.06069.pdf

-It was unclear exactly how it was being implemented so I reached out to the author and he sent me detailed notes on his network model.
-This is because when AlexNet was being implemented they used two vectors of length 2048 as their fully connected layers, and then multi-merged (two by two merge) them to form a 4096 dense layer.
-However in this implementation we use 4096 vectors as our fully connected layers and then merge them (one way merge (4096 merge 4096) to form a 8192

-You can drag the train_vo.prototxt to this link: http://ethereon.github.io/netscope/#/editor to see the network model and all its intricacies
+* You can drag the train_vo.prototxt to this link: http://ethereon.github.io/netscope/#/editor to see the network model and all its intricacies

 3) DeepFlow: Large displacement optical flow with deep matching [link](http://www.cv-foundation.org/openaccess/content_iccv_2013/papers/Weinzaepfel_DeepFlow_Large_Displacement_2013_ICCV_paper.pdf)